-"The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic state itself."
+"The liberty of a democracy is not safe if the people tolerate the

 -- Franklin D. Roosevelt